 To start, you need to take a long hard look at your own local listings.
-Use our list of the most common local listing mistakes to ensure you are making the most of your listings.
 After this is done, see how many reviews you have.
 Do you have any?
-If not, or if you only have one from a disgruntled client or patient, it’s time to create a review gathering strategy.
-To help you do this, we’ve created this detailed look at how to get reviews you need.
+If not, or if you only have one from a disgruntled client or patient, it’s time to create a review-gathering strategy.
+To help you do this, we’ve created this detailed look at how to get the reviews you need.

 As you begin cleaning up your profiles and gathering reviews, go ahead and check out how your competition is doing.
 This will give you something to aim for.
 So if they have four good reviews on lawyers.com, you want to have five.
 If they have a four-star rating on Yelp from 12 happy patients, you want to match these numbers, if not exceed them.
 This is going to take some work, but if you spend the time needed you will see a marked increase in your traffic and conversion rates.